 - Try a new feeding position – see our illustrated guide to breastfeeding positions.

-- Express some milk into your baby’s mouth.
+- Hand-express some milk into your baby’s mouth.
 This might encourage her to feed.

 - Give your baby a breastfeed after his bath, when he’s warm and relaxed.

 - Play some relaxing background music, or feed in a rocking chair.

 - Offer a feed when your baby is first stirring from sleep or just going to sleep.